wilsonmar/mac-setup/README.md

    See my article about the <a target="_blank" href="https://wilsonmar.github.io/macos-keyboard/">macOS keyboards</a>.

+   <a target="_blank" href="https://www.apple.com/support/keyboard/">Keyboards from Apple</a> are different from generic USB keyboards for Windows:

+   * Some don't have a "delete" key.
+Instead hold down the "fn" key and press the "delete" key.
+   * The button at the upper-right is a fingerprint reader and on/off button
+   * The modifier keys Command is used instead of Control.

-1. Consider an ergonoic mouse.
+1. Consider an ergonomic mouse.
 If you are right-handed, consider a left-handed mouse so that you write with your right hand while you use the mouse.

 <a name="NewMachine"></a>

-## New Machine Manual Setup
+## New Machine & Account Setup

-1. Press the power button on the monitor.
+1. Connect the computer to power.
+Connect the monitor, keyboard, mouse, etc.

+1. [_] Connect to a UPS (Uninterruptible Power Supply) which ensures clean power and protects from power surges.
+Abrupt power loss is a common cause of data loss.
+A UPS also enables you to power on and off all components with one button.
+Press the power buttons.

 1. See my article about the <a target="_blank" href="https://wilsonmar.github.io/macos-bootup/">macOS boot-up process</a>.

 1. After boot-up, select the new machine's language, time zone, keyboard layout, icloud email & password,user name & password are manual first steps.

+   PROTIP: Write down the secrets along with the computer's serial number, etc. to help you deal with insurance and replacements if needed.

 1. When prompted to upgrade your Mac, choose to upgrade to the latest version (which may take several minutes) to get your Mac up to date.

-Once keyboard and mouse control is available:

-<a target="_blank" href="https://www.apple.com/support/keyboard/">Keyboards from Apple</a> are different from generic USB keyboards for Windows:
-   * Some don't have a "delete" key.
-Instead hold down the "fn" key and press the "delete" key.
-   * The button at the upper-right is a fingerprint reader and on/off button
-   * The modifier keys Command is used instead of Control.

 <a name="TimeMachine"></a>

-### Time Machine Backup
+## Time Machine Backup

 The built-in Time Machine app backs up files and folders so you can completely restore the whole computer to the state when backup occured.